Posted by Synopsys Editorial Team on December 7, 2007

 Here’s how Greg Hoglund and I introduce XSS in Chapter 5 of Exploiting Software (Addison-Wesley 2004):

 Cross-site scripting (XSS) has become a popular subject in security, but XSS is really only yet another example of in-band signals being interpreted by client software—in this case, the Web browser.
 XSS is a popular attack because Web sites are both common and numerous.

 An animated cartoon can itself unfold over time and make understanding XSS much easier.
 Markus Schumacher of the German company Virtual Forge GmbH has created a number of movies describing complicated security attacks.
 His explanations not only describe the what and why (as user-related cartoons must do as I describe above) but also covers the how in explicit detail.
 These kinds of movies are extremely useful as technical training examples.

-My all time favorite security cartoons are those that use humor.
-There are numerous Web-based cartoons that cover technical issues.
-One, called xkcd describes itself as a “webcomic of romance, sarcasm, math, and language. xkcd sometimes covers security issues.
-In a strip entitled “Exploit of a Mom,??? xkcd covers SQL injection (another very popular attack that is not well-understood) in a very silly fashion.
-This comic was so popular that I got pointers to it from 5 different people over the course of a week as it made the email rounds.
-Check it out yourself, I think you’ll find it pretty funny.
+My all-time favorite security cartoons are those that use humor.
+There are numerous web-based cartoons that cover technical issues.
+One called xkcd describes itself as a “webcomic of romance, sarcasm, math, and language.” xkcd sometimes covers security issues.
+In a strip entitled Exploits of a Mom, xkcd covers SQL injection (another very popular attack that is not well-understood) in a very silly fashion.
+This comic was so popular that I got pointers to it from five different people over the course of a week as it made the email rounds.
+Check it out yourself.
+I think you’ll find it pretty funny.

 In the end, I think it’s clear that cartoons can help with the education problem.
-They are certainly a far site less boring than generic training!
+They are certainly far less boring than generic training!

 Get the latest Software Integrity news, thought leadership, and more.